-In exceptional cases, where avoiding harm isn’t possible, the law allows certain exemptions to permit legal activities (such as a development with planning permission).
-You may also be able to get a licence from Natural England for certain activities if you need to remove them because they’re causing problems.
+In exceptional cases the law allows certain exemptions to permit legal activities (such as a development with planning permission) and where avoiding harm isn’t possible.
+You may also be able to get a licence from Natural England for certain activities if you need to remove wild birds because they’re causing problems.

 If wild birds are causing you problems, there are ways to deal with them legally.

 It’s sometimes legal to hunt some species of bird, such as game birds.